 In February and March 2018, Bruce was the rehearsal conductor for the Opening Ceremony of the 2018 Commonwealth Games on the Gold Coast.

-Eddie Bray served as a professional musician for 20 years with the Australian Defence Force Bands.
-A career highlight was his posting to the Australian Defence School of Music as the Saxophone and Clarinet Woodwind Specialist Teacher.
-For “Outstanding service to the Band of the Royal Military College Duntroon” Canberra, Eddie was awarded an Australia Day Medalion.
-Eddie brings a dynamic enthusiasm to music-making and commenced with GCYO in 2018.
+Eddie served as a professional musician for 20 years with the Australian Defence Force Bands.
+A career highlight was being the Big Band leader of the prestigious Royal Military College Band Duntroon ACT, where he was awarded an Australia Day Medallion for his leadership & inspiration.

 Ryan Chislett is a Violinist, Violist, Singer, Composer and Arranger who graduated from the Queensland Conservatorium of Music.
 He originally studied Composition in his first year, then changed his major to Viola Performance to expand his musical opportunities.
 He is a member of the Gold Coast String Quartet, Northern Rivers Symphony Orchestra, The Blenders and Blenders Youth Chorus and his barbershop quartet, Sunday’s Best.
 Ryan has had original compositions played by the Gold Coast String Quartet and arrangements performed by The Blenders (Barbershop Chorus) and Serotonin (Griffith University a cappella ensemble).
 Ryan currently works as a Strings Tutor at King’s Christian College teaching all year levels across two campuses conducting their ensembles and teaching private students from Preschool through to Grade 12.
 Ryan is proud to work with the GCYO as Conductor for the String Orchestra.